agenteo/agenteo.github.com/source/_posts/2015-07-27-a-successful-deploy-workflow-using-git-tags-and-a-changelog.md

 ## Conclusion

 Checking in with the product owner helped regaining control of the process.
-Great product owners are victims of their own talent and often given too many responsabilities--as developers we need to facilitate their job and I feel this workflow helped with that.
+Great product owners are victims of their own talent and often given too many responsibilities--as developers we need to facilitate their job and I feel this workflow helped with that.